This post was updated in November 2020.

 Think about how you spend your day online.
 It’s not all checking email and consuming content.
 Increasingly, a lot of us spend our time interacting with other people in online communities on sites like Facebook, Twitter and Slack.
+And now, with the pandemic and the remote workplace, online communities have become increasingly important.

 For marketers, that presents an opportunity.
 You can tap into the growing trend of online communities by building one of your own.
 Online professional communities give you a direct line to your target audience, present new learning resources, and provide opportunities to connect with contacts in your space.